nicholsn/ohbm-seattle.github.com/source/_posts/2013-04-01-ohbm-cloud-hack-announced.markdown

 #### Judging

 Participants will be judged using a combination of panel judging and peer voting.
-A committee of three judges not involved in the organization of Cloud Hack will be recruited.
+A committee of three judges not involved in the organization of the HBM Hackathon will be recruited.

 __The responsibilities of the judges are to:__